BWCA and QUETICO WILDERNESS RULES & REGULATIONS

 All watercraft entering either wilderness must be licensed either in the owner's home state or in the state of Minnesota.

 Those traveling by either boat or canoe must have a US Coast Guard approved life jacket in the watercraft.
-There must be one life jacket for each person in the watercraft.
+Also, there must be one life jacket for each person in the watercraft.
 The life jacket must be readily accessible for use.

 Special for Quetico Park